waaverecords/PowerToys-Run-Spotify/README.md

 10. Activate PowerToys Run and type `sp`.
 You should see a result asking you to login to your Spotify account.
 Hit `enter` and go through the login process.
 11. Activate PowerToys Run again and type `sp lofi`.
 If the installation was a succes, you should see results.

+## Update the plugin

+1. Ensure you have the latest version of PowerToys installed.
+2. Close PowerToys.
+2. Download the [newest release](https://github.com/waaverecords/PowerToys-Run-Spotify/releases) zip file.
+3. Extract the content of the zip file to the `RunPlugins` folder of your PowerToys' installation.
+Usually `C:\Program Files\PowerToys\RunPlugins`, or `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
+4. Restart PowerToys.

 ## Usage

 Open PowerToys Run (default shortcut is ```Alt+Space```).